 - Create custom dimensions in Google Analytics

-- Create a connection in BlueConic
+- Create and configure a connection in BlueConic

 - Start analyzing data in Google Analytics